BND Hamburger Icon

 • Companies that want granular information on past and present employee activities.

-• Organizations that want to track rarely offered details like staff’s keystrokes and dark web activity.
+• Organizations that want to track rarely offered details such as staff’s keystrokes and dark web activity.

 • Businesses in industries where threat protection is important for data preservation.